Deering Estate Covid-19 Operations Update:

-Outdoor Areas and select indoor areas of the Deering Estate, which include Deering Point, People’s Dock, North Addition Environmentally Endangered Lands, Main Estate Grounds, and Historic House Museums, are open per Executive Order 21-20 signed by Miami-Dade County Mayor Carlos A. Gimenez.
+Select indoor and outdoor areas of the Deering Estate, which include Deering Point, North Addition Environmentally Endangered Lands, Main Estate Grounds, and Historic House Museums, are open per Executive Order 21-20 signed by Miami-Dade County Mayor Carlos A. Gimenez.

 As of October 1, 2020, the Historic House Museums are open for self-guided access between the hours of 10 am – 5pm.
 Staff-guided access of the museums will not be offered.
 Daily staff-guided Nature Preserve Tours (12:30pm) have resumed, and are filled on a first-come, first- serve basis at a limited capacity.
 All guests, including Deering Estate Foundation members, must sign-up at the Main Gate before the tour begins.
 Both the Nature Preserve Tour and self-guided access to the museum are included with General Admission: $15 for adults & $7 for children (ages 4-14), free for Foundation Members.

 Select programs, tours, and activities, may be reduced capacity or postponed, until further notice.

 Amendment No. 2 to Miami-Dade County Emergency Order 20-20 updates requirements regarding the need to wear face coverings.
 Face coverings must still be worn in public settings but there are exceptions, including if a person is (1) stationary, (2) outdoors, AND (3) a fixed physical barrier, marker, or obstruction exists to ensure a separation of not less than 10 feet between the stationary individual and all other persons.
 Masks are required for guests visiting any indoor and outdoor areas of Deering Estate.
 We encourage guests to bring their own water bottles to stay hydrated during their passive recreation at the Deering Estate.